chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/content-switcher.md

 **W﻿hen to use**

-Use Content switcher to toggle between or Narrow down a content group.
-For example, switching between dark or Light Theme in a Page.\
+Use the Content switcher to toggle between or Narrow down a content group.
+For example, switching between dark or Light Themes in a Page.\
 \
-**D﻿o not use**
+**Do not use**

 Do not use Content switcher to navigate between related sections of content, use Tabs instead.
-Tabs divide and categorise large amounts of content on a page, displaying one section at a time.
+Tabs divide and categorize large amounts of content on a page, displaying one section at a time.

 ![](/img/content-switcher.png)